-We have a limited operating history.
 Since our inception in 2013, our operations have focused on developing VP-102, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily through the sale of equity and equity-linked securities.
-On June 19, 2018, we completed an IPO of common stock, which resulted in the issuance and sale of 5,750,000 shares of common stock at a public offering price of \$15.00 per share, generating net proceeds of \$78.4 million after deducting underwriting discounts and other offering costs.
-We believe that the net proceeds from the IPO, together with our existing cash, cash equivalents and marketable securities, will enable us to fund our operations in the normal course of business at least through the end of 2020.
+We have funded our operations primarily through the sale of equity and equity-linked securities and through borrowing under our loan agreement with Silicon Valley Bank, or SVB.